 CFM & MPH

-• The Husqvarna 125BVX boasts a larger fuel tank capacity, with 16.91 fl.oz., surpassing the 14.9 fl.oz. of the Stihl SH 86 C-E. Consequently, you can store more fuel, potentially extending operational time, assuming similar engine fuel consumption rates.
+• Fuel Tank: The Husqvarna 125BVX features a larger fuel tank, offering 16.91 fl.oz. compared to the 14.9 fl.oz. of the Stihl SH 86 C-E. As a result, you have the advantage of storing more fuel, potentially extending runtime, assuming similar fuel consumption rates for their engines.

-With the capability to function as leaf vacuums, both products provide users with an efficient and tidy solution for managing leaf piles.
+• Vacuum Ability: With the capability to function as leaf vacuums, both products provide users with an efficient and tidy solution for managing leaf piles.
 This dual-purpose design empowers users to switch between blowing and vacuuming modes with ease, simplifying their gardening endeavors.
-Additionally, both the 125BVX and the SH 86 C-E offer a mulching feature, providing respective mulching ratios of 16:1 and 14:1.
-This allows for the convenient conversion of vacuumed leaves into mulch or compost, making yard cleanup hassle-free.
+Furthermore, both the 125BVX and the SH 86 C-E are equipped with a mulching function, offering respective mulching ratios of 16:1 and 14:1.
+This feature enables you to effortlessly convert vacuumed leaves into nutrient-rich mulch or compost, providing added convenience in your yard maintenance routine.

 TL;DR